rambotech/BOG.DropZone/README.md

 These actions require the access token, if one is defined for the drop zone site.

 *Dropoff* :: places a new string (as a payload) onto the queue of other payloads.
+The recipient can be specific, or global.

 *Pickup* :: removes a string payload from the queue and provides it to the calling client.